slabad/writing/202201080940 Sermon Love God Love People.md

 Who is my neighbor?
 * the family next door?
 * the muslim family across the street?
-* the lesbian couple two houses down
+* the lesbian couple two houses down?
+* the illegal immigrant working three jobs?
+* the person/group on social media who makes my blood boil?

 How do you react when encountering someone different than you?
 * Levite
 * Preist
 * Samaritan

+Loving your neighbor
+- listen to people without responding in the moment
+	- seek to understand rather than educate
+- Understand who the enemy is.

 #### Reference